aylei/aliyun-exporter/README.md

 * Highly customizable: easy to config what to scrape and how to scrape, see [configuration](#configuration)
 * Rate limit: support rate limit config to avoid api banning
 * Metrics meta: provide a simple site to host metrics meta of CloudMonitor, help you finding your interested metric quickly
+* Info metric: out-of-box information metrics for each cloud resource, rich context for diagnosing
 * Easy to use: pre-built docker image and grafana dashboards can help building your monitoring within 5 minutes

 ## Screenshots